jselsing/docker-images/grizli-lambda/README.md

 Download and run this image using the following commands:

     docker pull gbrammer/grizli-lambda
-    docker run -v $(pwd):/workdir -i -t gbrammer/grizli-lambda /bin/bash -c "bash /tmp/package_venv.sh /venv/"
+    docker run -v $(pwd):/workdir -i -t gbrammer/grizli-lambda /bin/bash -c "add_workdir_python"
-    ls -lth venv.zip
+    ls -lth venv_.zip

-All `*.py` files in the working directory `$(pwd)` are copied to the zipped python environment and pushed to the zip file, which are then accessible to AWS Lambda functions.
+All `*.py` files in the working directory `$(pwd)` are copied to the zipped python environment and pushed to the `venv_script.zip` file.
+The python scripts will be available to AWS Lambda after that zip file is uploaded to a lambda instance.